operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 ##### Step 6.
 Permissions for scoped-resources.

-The installer service account should be assign the controller's service account the permissions it needs to do its job i.e. the permissions to manage all resources listed under `.spec.install.permissions`.
+The installer service account should be assign the controller's service account the permissions it needs to perform its operations i.e. the permissions to manage all resources listed under `.spec.install.permissions`.
 In order to grant the deployment service account permissions to manage the scoped resources, the installer service account must itself have permissions to manage and create the listed scoped resources.

 In this specific example, for the [extension](./unpacked-argocd-bundle/argocd-operator.v0.6.0.clusterserviceversion.yamlprovided-serviceaccount.md) the installer service account should assign the controller's service account permissions to create and manage `Configmap`s, `Events`  and `coordination.k8s.io`.